JustARandomGuyNo512/GCAA-gunscraft_1.20.1/README.md

 ### Guns Craft-Adventurer's Arsenal [GCAA] Mod - README

 #### Project Introduction
 Guns Craft-Adventurer's Arsenal [GCAA] is a firearm mod developed for Minecraft Forge Java Edition 1.20.1.
-It is the sequel to the Gunscarft series, aiming to bring a more diverse weapon experience to the game.
+It is the sequel to the Gunscarft mod, aiming to bring a more diverse weapon experience to the game.
 1. Exquisite firearms, accessory models
 2. Diversified accessories, ammunition system
 3. Survival mode is available